modmanmatt/wp-fireseller/trunk/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Updated info for calicotek and removed firefly associations
+* Updated Ebay Dash widget
+* Added more dashpage info
+* added java script to plugin to remove the js linking and use standalone not finished yet.
 = 1.0.8 =
 * added fireseller notifications box ... this will contain fireseller plugin news updates.
 * added ebay and etsy rss full frame to dashpage.